mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/01-introduction-to-object-oriented-javascript.md

 JavaScript finds the `toString` property immediately and doesn't have to look up the chain of prototypes.
 But, only `fido` has this fancy new `toString` property.
 It would be nice if all dogs could share this new functionality.

 Each dog constructed by the `Dog` has `Dog.prototype` set as it's prototype.
-This means that each dog has looks immediately to `Dog.prototype`, if we ask for a property that it doesn't have.
+This means that each dog looks immediately to `Dog.prototype`, if we ask for a property that it doesn't have.

 Consider the following: